Theodor Maier

 How much there is to be discovered in Arakawa, including many art spaces, and how many interesting people you can meet there; that it would be very helpful to speak some Japanese, but that you can deal well with almost any situation without speaking the language. |

-Website resident: theodormaier.com
+Website resident: https://theodormaier.com